IP rating-important factor of LED lights

 What are IP ratings?

-IP rating consists of the letters IP followed by two digits, the higher the number, the better the protection effect.
+IP ratings consist of the letters IP followed by two digits, the higher the number, the better the protection effect.
 It can be seen that the IP level is not only for the waterproof level, but also the protection against dust and other solid matter is also required.

 Video about IP rating